-- 12. Q. Can a FPP Employee refuse to work a shift they had previously advised the Employer they would be available to work? - A. Once the FPP Employee has provided their availability for the flexible portion of the Employee's FTE, it is expected that the Employee will be available to work those shifts.
-If the FPP Employee has other employment as well, the Employee can not book those shifts elsewhere, or make other arrangements that would make the Employee unavailable to work.
+- 12. Q. Can an FPP employee refuse to work a shift they had previously advised the Employer they would be available to work? - A. Once the FPP employee has provided their availability for the flexible portion of their FTE, it is expected that the employee will be available to work those shifts.
+If the FPP employee has other employment as well, they cannot book those shifts elsewhere, or make other arrangements that would make them unavailable to work.

-The FPP Employee does have access to sick leave, bereavement leave, etc, and may be unavailable to work as a result of these types of absences.
-For those absences specially listed in the collective agreement, the FPP Employee would not have to provide additional availability.
+The FPP employee does have access to sick leave, bereavement leave, etc., and may be unavailable to work as a result of these types of absences.
+For those absences specially listed in the collective agreement, the FPP employee would not have to provide additional availability.

-- 13. Q. What happens if the Employer is unable to provide enough shifts during the indicated availability period to meet the FTE commitment for the FPP? - A. If this occurs, the Employee is paid by the Employer up to the agreed FTE.
-The Employee is not required to make up the shifts at a later date.
+- 13. Q. What happens if the employer is unable to provide enough shifts during the indicated availability period to meet the FTE commitment for the FPP? - A. If this occurs, the employee is paid by the employer up to the agreed FTE.
+The employee is not required to make up the shifts at a later date.